Instagram Tips & Strategies

 Understanding Instagram's Core Verification Criteria

-Before you ever hit "submit" on your verification request, you need to understand exactly what Instagram's review team is looking for.
+Before you ever hit "submit" on your verification request, you need to understand what Instagram's review team is looking for.
 They don't just hand out blue ticks to accounts with a lot of followers.
 Verification is about confirming identity and notability.
 Your account must meet four key standards.

 1. Your Account Must Be Authentic